 “The hair that is most qualified for the highest price would be hair in good condition, very long and straight,” says Fladeland, adding that “virgin hair” that has never been dyed is the most attractive to buyers.
 “Anything under 10 inches, I wouldn’t even post online.
 I think the best-selling hair is at least 15 to 35 inches, and some have been sold at 54 inches.”

 Color counts, too.
-Gray hair may not sell at all, whereas natural blondes and brunettes with natural chestnut tinges sell well, with redheads financially faring the best, says Fladeland.
+Gray hair may not sell at all, but natural blonds and brunettes with natural chestnut tinges sell well, with redheads financially faring the best, Fladeland says.

-Potential donors can range from age 21 to 35, though facilities such as ConceiveAbilities limit the age to 29, and in good health.
-Those who smoke, use drugs, have high body mass indexes or mental health issues generally aren’t eligible.
+Donors can range from 21 to 35 years old, though ConceiveAbilities limits the age to 29.
+They must be in good health.
+Those who smoke, use drugs, have a high body mass index or mental health issues aren’t eligible.

 According to New York State’s Department of Health, donors must pass initial eligibility screenings, take fertility drugs, check in for regular medical evaluations and undergo a minor surgical procedure to have the eggs extracted.
 ConceiveAbilities donors can spend 25 to 100 hours undergoing medical treatments throughout the process, on top of at-home recovery time, Fontes says.

-Dr. Mitchell Rosen, fertility expert at the University of California San Francisco Center for Reproductive Health, says that there are also risks such as ovarian hyper-stimulation syndrome, complications which can cause patients “discomfort where they can’t eat; there could be kidney failure and they potentially need to be hospitalized.”
+Dr. Mitchell Rosen, fertility expert at the University of California San Francisco Center for Reproductive Health, says there are risks for egg donors, such as ovarian hyper-stimulation syndrome, complications which can cause patients “discomfort where they can’t eat; there could be kidney failure and they potentially need to be hospitalized.”

 Womb and board

-In reality, gestational surrogates carry the sperm and egg from another couple until the child is born.
+Gestational surrogates carry the sperm and egg from a couple until the child is born.
 Because the surrogacy process usually lasts 15 to 18 months from initial application through birth, ConceiveAbilities’ screening process is much lengthier and includes medical and psychological evaluations, along with a criminal background check, home visit and information on the applicant’s financial status.

-Surrogates can be older than egg donors — anywhere from early 20s to early 40s is the industry range, Fontes says — and many clinics require applicants to have already experienced at least one uncomplicated pregnancy.
-In addition to adhering to strict medical recommendations while carrying, surrogates also sign a gestational surrogacy contract with the intended parents and may also need to follow additional requirements on diet or lifestyle.
+Surrogates can be older than egg donors — early 20s to early 40s is the industry range, Fontes says — and many clinics require applicants to have experienced at least one uncomplicated pregnancy.
+In addition to adhering to strict medical requirements while carrying, surrogates sign a gestational surrogacy contract with the intended parents and may need to follow additional requirements on diet and lifestyle.

-They will also need to be clear on the terms of the arrangement.
-Since health care costs associated with the procedure can be high and complications are common, surrogates should read the fine print of their contract carefully and be absolutely sure of what’s required before signing on.
+They must be clear on the terms of the arrangement.
+Since health care costs associated with the procedure can be high and complications are common, surrogates should read the fine print of their contract carefully and be absolutely sure of what’s required before signing.